wuziqiqiqi/PD/doc/source/aucu_concentration.rst

 >>> from clease import Concentration
 >>> conc = Concentration(basis_elements=[['Au', 'Cu']], A_lb=[[2, 0]], b_lb=[1])

+A list of many examples on how linear systems equations can be used, is found :doc:`here </linsys_examples>`.

 The second method is to specify the concentration range using formula unit strings.
 The :class:`Concentration` class contains :meth:`~Concentration.set_conc_formula_unit()` method which accepts formula